fvarrui/JavaPackager/README.md

 | `${name}-${version}-${platform}.tar.gz` | Compressed tarball containing generated directory `${name}`. |

 >  :warning: Installers generation will be ommited if target platform is different from current platform (see `platform` property).

+> :warning: **DEB and RPM package generation in Gradle is not yet available.
+Coming soon!**

 ### Plugin configutation properties